mvysny/photocloud-frame-slideshow/docs/index.md

 - ChromeCast (requires Android 4.4 and higher) - casts current slideshow to your TV from your phone
 - Android TV - you can run this app straight on the TV and control it via the TV remote control

 Also supports Daydream (Android 4.2 and higher only).
+Please see below for supported Android versions.

 ## Pricing